bitinn/animeshot2/README.md

 # animeshot2

-An open and searchable image repository with telegram bot integration
+An open, portable, searchable image repository with twitter card and telegram bot integration.

 (using nodejs + sqlite)